barrettotte/Anilist-IBMi/README.md

 # Anilist-IBMi

-A primitive RPGLE wrapper and display file built over the Anilist GraphQL API (Just for fun/practice).
+A basic display file built over the Anilist GraphQL API (Just for fun/practice).

 This is my first IBM i side project using GNU Make, git, and VS Code(minus DSPFs)